 The Rusty Nail is one of the classic drinks that dates back to the early 20th century.
-The drink contains only two ingredients and is a very simple drink to make.
+The drink contains just two ingredients and is a very simple drink to make.
 The base ingredient is the Scotch Whisky, while the other is a liqueur that is based on Whisky.
 Despite the simplicity of the drink, it has been one of the popular drinks over the decades.

 The early recipe appeared in Diffords Guide to cocktails.
 It has since then made to the Difford’s Guide to Top 100 Cocktails.
 Most people who like whiskey and in particular the Scotch Whisky should find this drink delightful.
 The drink can be made in a different ways.
 It is usually made in an old fashioned glass over ice.
 But you could very well serve with with out ice or can be served up in a martini glass.